Computer Programming Career Information: 6 Common Questions

 The technology sector is filled with great opportunities for many types of professionals.
 But people who know how to code are at the very heart of what makes the sector thrive.
 Computer programmers give machines the ability to carry out the tasks that we expect them to.
 Without programmers, our computers—along with many other devices—would simply be expensive paperweights.
 The code is what gives life to our machines.

 That's why computer programming is such a compelling and worthwhile field.
 Coding is essential to our technology-driven way of life.
 And it provides the chance to build a career in which you can earn excellent pay, attain job security, work from almost anywhere, and enjoy the experience of continuously learning new ways to solve fascinating problems.
+Some of the best coders even get to enjoy working at Google or other big-name tech companies.

 Here are answers to six frequently asked questions that offer a deeper look at what makes a computer programming career worth considering: